rbair23/W3C-Work/Core TD profile for HTTP-REST.md

 | Term | Definition |
 -------|--------------
 | core profile | The subset of the TD specification defined by the present document
-| Interface TD |  functional interface of things (a thing type)
+| Interface TD | Functional interface of things (a thing type)

 ## The WoT Core Profile

 ### Thing Types and Instances
 The **core profile** distinguishes between the **type** of a thing and a concrete **thing**.
 The type defines a functional **interface** to multiple things.
-A thing **instance** describes the concrete implementation on a device, e.g. metadata information such as manufacturer, model, location,  the supported protocol(s) and security meachanism(s).
+A thing **instance** describes the concrete implementation on a device, e.g. metadata information such as manufacturer, model, location, the supported protocol(s) and security mechanism(s).

 This concept follows the object oriented paradigm of separating the interface from the implementation.

-#### Why separation of an interface and an instance?
+#### Why the separation of an interface and an instance?

-The *interface* of a thing can be understood as a template or bluperint, it is defined a common **Interface Thing Description** *(Interface TD)* of a thing, which declares a functional interface of devices **across different vendors**.
+The *interface* of a thing can be understood as a template or bluperint and is defined by a common **Interface Thing Description** *(Interface TD)* of a thing, which declares a functional interface of devices **across different vendors**.
 This mechanism can be used with plain JSON thing descriptions and fosters standardisation of common interfaces across different manufacturers.
 This increases the market size for common applications, which can be created and reused for devices/things from different vendors.

 The *interface* MAY include semantic annotations in JSON-LD to enable common type annotations, which allows enhanced use cases.

 The *instance* is a concrete thing, which has values for metadata fields and a protocol binding.
 In the *core profile* the protocol binding is *HTTP/REST with JSON payloads*.

 > Note: The HTTP/REST with JSON protocol binding should be added as the **default binding** to the WoT TD specification, so it is not necessary to define it explicitly.

-If an instance offers a binding to another protocol, the instance TD MUST indicate, whether this default HTTP/REST binding is also offered.
+If an instance offers a binding to another protocol, the instance TD MUST indicate whether this default HTTP/REST binding is also offered.

 The *core profile* also defines an **Instance Thing Description** *(instance TD)*, which contains concrete values for metadata fields (e.g. manufacturer, model number, location), protocol bindings and security information.